-The AquaInvaders project is a collaboration between the The Environment Agency, the Scottish Environment Protection Agency, Scottish Natural Heritage, the British Sub-Aqua Club, the University of Bristol and the Biological Records Centre.
-We have joined forces to help combat the spread of the UK’s most problematic invasive, non-native freshwater aquatic animal species.
+The AquaInvaders project was a collaboration between the The Environment Agency, the Scottish Environment Protection Agency, Scottish Natural Heritage, the British Sub-Aqua Club, Natural Apptitude and the Biological Records Centre.
+These organisations joined forces to help combat the spread of the UK’s most problematic invasive, non-native freshwater aquatic species.

-What is the AquaInvaders project trying to achieve?
+What did the AquaInvaders set out to achieve?

-The main aim is to locate incidences of a number of high priority invasive, non-native freshwater aquatic animal species.
+The main aim of the project was to locate incidences of a number of high priority invasive, non-native freshwater aquatic animal species.
 A large number of our water bodies are affected by invasive, non-native species and in many areas they have brought with them significant problems for our indigenous wildlife.
-With your help we hope to build the most complete picture of where these creatures are and, where possible, take appropriate measures to prevent further spread.
+This project helped to contribute towards the national picture of where these creatures are and, where possible, facilitated appropriate measures to help prevent further spread.

 Why an App?